-Table 24.
+Table 22.
 Redundant OS Control details

-Option Description Redundant OS Location Enables you to select a backup disk from the following devices: None • IDSDM SATA Ports in AHCI mode BOSS PCIe Cards (Internal M.2 Drives) Internal USB Internal USB NOTE: RAID configurations and NVMe cards are not included, as BIOS does not have the ability to distinguish between individual drives in those configurations.
-Redundant OS State (i) NOTE: This option is disabled if Redundant OS Location is set to None .
-When set to Visible , the backup disk is visible to the boot list and OS.
-When set to Hidden , the backup disk is disabled and is not visible to the boot list and OS.
+Option Description Redundant OS Location Enables you to select a backup disk from the following devices: None BOSS PCIe Cards (Internal M.2 Drives) SATA Port A Redundant OS State (i) NOTE: This option is disabled if Redundant OS Location is set to None.
+When set to Visible, the backup disk is visible to the boot list and OS.
+When set to Hidden, the backup disk is disabled and is not visible to the boot list and OS.
 This option is set to Visible by default. (i) NOTE: BIOS disables the device in hardware, so it is not accessed by the OS.
-Redundant OS Boot i NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
-When set to Enabled , BIOS boots to the device specified in Redundant OS Location .
-When set to Disabled , BIOS preserves the current boot list settings.
-This option is set to Enabled by default.
+Redundant OS Boot NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+When set to Enabled, BIOS boots to the device specified in Redundant OS Location.
+When set to Disabled, BIOS preserves the current boot list settings.
+This option is set to Disabled by default.